mlemanczyk/Recyclable.Collections/README.md

 	### [Benchmark Results](https://github.com/mlemanczyk/Recyclable.Collections/blob/main/Recyclable.Collections.Benchmarks/Results/Benchmarks.md)

-* `Insert`, `Remove` & `RemoveAt` methods raise `NotSupportedException`.
-This is by design in the current version, because it involves performance degradation.
-I'm planning works around this in the upcoming weeks.
-If you need that sooner, you're welcomed to file a PR with the proposed changes.

 # Architecture Decisions
 The architecture of the classes included in this project is driven primarily by performance & memory footprints.
 The following decisions were made to support it.